You can quickly insert a shape from the iWork shapes library into your document.

-- On your iPhone, iPad or iPod touch, select the shapes that you want to use, then tap the Format button .
-Tap Arrange, then choose how you want to combine the shapes.
+- On iPhone, iPad or Mac, select the shapes you want to use, then tap or click the Format button .
+Tap or click Arrange, then choose how you want to combine the shapes.

-- On your Mac, select all of the shapes that you want to use, click the Format button , click Arrange, then choose how you want to combine the shapes.
+- On iCloud.com, select all of the shapes that you want to use, click the Format button , click Arrange, then choose how you want to combine the shapes.

 When you unite multiple shapes, they are combined into one shape.

 When you intersect multiple shapes, it creates a shape out of the overlapping areas.

 When you subtract a shape from another, it removes the part of the shape that’s layered on top of another shape.

 When you exclude two shapes, it creates a shape that excludes the overlapping area between the shapes.

 After you've added a shape to your document, you can change the following styles of your shape: